 - Bags.
 Get a shoulder bag for street photography, a rolling bag for studio photography, a technical hiking backpack for landscape photography, and so on.

 - Memory cards.
+Well, these aren’t optional.
 Choose something in the 64-128 GB range to start.
 Get a fast card (measured in MB/second) if you shoot bursts of photos, since your camera’s memory will clear faster.

 - Extra batteries.
 Get at least one spare battery to start, preferably two.
 Off-brand batteries are usually cheaper, although they may not last as long or maintain compatibility with future cameras.

 - Polarizing filter.
 This is a big one, especially for landscape photographers.
 Don’t get a cheap polarizer or it will harm your image quality.
-We recommend the B+W Kaesemann filter (of the same thread size as your lens).
+The one that I use and recommend is the B+W high transmission nano filter (of the same thread size as your lens).
 See our polarizing filter article too.

 - Flash.
 Flashes can be expensive, and you might need to buy a separate transmitter and receiver if you want to use your flash off-camera.
 But for genres like portrait photography or macro photography, they’re indispensable.

 - Cleaning kit.
 The top item is a microfiber cloth to keep the front of your lens clean.
-Also get a rocket blower to remove dust from your camera sensor more easily.
+Also get a rocket blower to remove dust from your camera sensor easily and safely.

 - Other equipment.
-There are countless other photography accessories available, from remote shutter releases to GPS attachments, printers, and more.
-Don’t worry about these at first; you’ll realize over time if you need one.
+There are countless photography accessories available, from remote shutter releases to GPS attachments, printers, and more.
+Don’t worry about these at first; you’ll realize over time if you need any of them.
+Instead, go out and start taking pictures first!

 The Three Fundamental Camera Settings You Should Know

 Your camera has dozens of buttons and menu options, if not hundreds.
 How do you make sense of all these options?
 And how do you do it quickly in the field?